 Cuba Country Report

-The Communist government is stable and preparing for a transition when President Raúl Castro steps down in April 2018.
-The US embargo is unlikely to be lifted in the two-year outlook and relations with the US are likely to continue to worsen.
-Cuba's efforts to give more room to the private sector are likely to continue moderately improving the business environment, particularly in the tourist sector.
-Extensive damage from Hurricane Irma in 2017, an inefficient state-run economy, hard currency shortages, profits repatriation restrictions, and a decrease in subsidised oil shipments from Venezuela, Cuba's main regional ally, undermine the economic outlook.
-Currency convertibility is unlikely in the one-year outlook.
-Dissident protests are unlikely to challenge governmentstability.
+The Communist government remains stable and has so far successfully managed the power transition from President Raúl Castro to his ally president Miguel Díaz-Canel in April 2018.
+The US embargo is unlikely to be lifted in the two-year outlook and relations with the US are unlikely to improve under the Trump administration.
+Gradual economic reforms, including via planned constitutional changes in early 2019, are likely to improve the business environment moderately, particularly for the tourist sector.
+The economic outlook remains difficult in the context of extensive hurricane damage, an inefficient state-run economy, and a decrease in Venezuela oil subsidies, but the government aims to boost growth via new foreign investments.
+Currency convertibility is unlikely in theone-year outlook.
+Dissident protests are unlikely to challenge government stability.

-Foreign investment is strongly controlled by the government.
-The infrastructure is underdeveloped and, apart from within the Mariel port area, set to improve moderately in the three-year outlook.
-Corruption is endemic, but levels still compare favourably with other countries in the region.
-Bureaucratic procedures and high regulatory costs due to the US embargo legislation (effective since 1960) constrain foreign companies operations in the island, which can face economic sanctions by the US.
-Investors are likely to continue facing cumbersome recruitment and labour laws under the stringent supervision of the government.
+Despite recent reforms, Cuba's operational environment remains challenging.
+Foreign investment is tightly controlled by the government.
+Infrastructure is underdeveloped and is set to improve only moderately in the three-year outlook.
+The judiciary is not politically independent and corruption is endemic, but levels still compare favourably with other countries in the region.
+Bureaucratic procedures and high regulatory costs resulting from the US embargo legislation (effective since 1960) continue to constrain foreign companies' operations, which may face economic sanctions by the US.
+Moves to bolster foreign investment are likely to be limited to a gradual relaxing of government control and cumbersome labour laws.

-The risk of terrorist activity within Cuba is very low.
-Cuban anti-communist groups operating from abroad planted bombs against hotels in the 1990s, but no similar incidents have occurred since then.
+The risk of terrorist activity in Cuba is very low.
+Anti-communist groups operating from abroad planted bombs in Cuban hotels in the late 1990s, but no similar incidents have occurred since.
 Attacks of this nature are highly unlikely in the two-year outlook.
-There is a low risk of the hijacking of planes by Cubans seeking to leave the island.
-The United States removed Cuba from the list of countries that sponsors terrorism in 2015, paving the way for improved relations.
+There is a low risk of plane hijacking by Cubans seeking to leave the island.
+The United States removed Cuba from the list of countries that sponsors terrorism in 2015.

 Cuba is a police state and crime risks are very low for regional standards.
 Although attacks on foreign visitors are uncommon, there is a threat of pick-pocketing, bag snatching, and conman operations.
 Petty crime hotspots are central Havana, main beaches, and hotel lobbies.

 Cuba has no pending maritime border de-limitation issues with any neighbouring country and the risk of inter-state war risks is very low.
-US President Donald Trump's reversal of former president Barack Obama's policy to normalise the relationship between the United States and Cuba will continue affecting diplomatic relations.
-The Cuban government still stresses its preparedness for a "popular war" in the event of an invasion by the United States and remains committed to removing the US military base at Guantanamo Bay but armed conflict between the two countries is highly unlikely.
+US President Donald Trump's reversal of former president Barack Obama's policy to normalise the relationship between the United States and Cuba is likely to continue to adversely affect diplomatic relations.
+The Cuban government still stresses its preparedness for a "popular war" in the event of an invasion by the US and remains committed to removing the US military base at Guantanamo Bay.
+However, armed conflict between the two countries is highly unlikely.

-Support of Cubans for the various dissident groups is still limited but likely to continue slowly increasing.
-Protests usually take place in central Havana near the El Capitolio and Parque de la Fraternidad and in the south-eastern city of Santiago, Cuba's second largest.
-Small peaceful protests, most notably in Havana and Santiago by the Ladies in White (Damas de Blanco) (the wives and mothers of current and former political prisoners), are often met with counter-demonstrations by government supporters that are generally orchestrated by the security services.
+Cuban support for the various dissident groups is limited, but likely to continue slowly increasing.
+Where they do occur, demonstrations usually take place in central Havana near the El Capitolio and Parque de la Fraternidad and in the south-eastern city of Santiago, Cuba's second-largest.
+Small peaceful protests, most notably in Havana and Santiago by the Ladies in White (the wives and mothers of current and former political prisoners), are often met by counter-demonstrations of government supporters that are generally orchestrated by the security services.
 The risk of property damage during protests is low.